 As a very general rule of thumb, the more fat you have on your body, the longer it will take to completely degrade all of the CBD you have stored in these fat cells.
 Fat cell storage is why a drug test is able to detect certain things in a person’s body for a long period of time.
 Your body’s fat cells linger, and stay in your system forever.
 They are a great storage device for certain things.

 The purpose of most drug tests is to identify the amount of a drug in our system.
 Drug tests screen for THC, not CBD.
 Typically, CBD won’t show on a drug test, but THC definitely will flag a positive result on a drug test.

-Many of the CBD products contain a trace amount of THC, which would theoretically cause a positive THC test result – because it is still detectable in urine tests.
+Many of the CBD products contain a trace amount of THC, which would theoretically cause a positive THC test result on a drug screening – because it is still detectable in urine tests.
 However, the amount of THC in legal CBD oils is so minuscule that drug tests for THC will not show as positive.